eventflux-io/engine/website/docs/architecture/event-pipeline.md

 # Event Pipeline

-The event pipeline is the core of Eventflux's high-performance processing.
+The event pipeline is the core of EventFlux's high-performance processing.
 It implements a lock-free, zero-allocation architecture designed for throughput exceeding 1 million events per second.

 ## Pipeline Architecture